MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-special-identities-groups.md

 ### Enterprise Domain Controllers

 This group includes all domain controllers in an Active Directory forest.
 Domain controllers with enterprise-wide roles and responsibilities have the Enterprise Domain Controllers identity.
-Except for account passwords, a read-only domain controller (RODC) holds all the Active Directory objects and attributes that a writable domain controller holds.
+This identity allows domain controllers to perform certain tasks in the enterprise by using transitive trusts.
 Membership is controlled by the operating system.

 |Attribute|Value|
 | --- | --- |